ARTICLE

 Once on the floor of the pit, Kourounis embarked on the scientific core of the expedition.

-“It’s a very volatile place,” Kourounis says of the Door to Hell.
+“It’s a very place,” Kourounis says of the Door to Hell.
 “To give you an example of how volatile, at one point I kneeled down on the ground, and I’m digging in the sand to try and gather some samples from a little below the surface and as I’m digging with a small hand shovel, fire is coming out of the hole that I’m digging.
 I just opened up a new vent as I’m digging down there!”

-The soil samples were given to Dr. Stefan Green, the microbiologist on the expedition.
+The soil samples were given to Dr. Stefan Green, the micro on the expedition.
 Green says that a few kinds of bacteria were discovered in the soil from the crater floor.
-These extremophiles appear to be what Green calls “enriched” by the Door to Hell’s high temperature and low nutrient levels, among other things.
+These extremophiles appear to be what Green calls “enriched” by the Door to Hell’s high temperature and low levels, among other things.

 “The orange glow from the flames makes the ground completely orange, and the walls of the crater look orange,” he says.
 “It really reminds me of being on a place like Mars, where you have that orange or red soil.
 It just has another-Earthly feel.”